-The network code shall define a small set of standardised firm capacity services of different durations and starting dates, which cover market needs.
+The network code(s) shall define a small set of standardised firm capacity services of different durations and starting dates, which cover market needs.
 The determination of the standardised products shall be consulted on.
-The consultation must include yearly, quarterly, monthly, daily and intraday products.
-The standardisation is based on a daily capacity product's duration from 5:00 to 5:00 UTC/GMT4 or any other time period harmonized across the EU as agreed by ENTSOG.
-The same set of services shall be offered at every interconnection point.
+The set of standardised firm capacity services which are proposed for consultation must include yearly, quarterly, monthly, daily and intraday products.
+The standardisation is based on a daily capacity product's duration from 5:00 to 5:00 UTC/GMT6 or any other time period harmonized across the EU as agreed by ENTSO-G. The same set of services shall be offered at every interconnection point.
 The capacity services' design shall aim at developing competitive gas markets.
 It shall regularly be subject to proper consultation with network users.